 Generally the fabric can be cleaned with soapy water or a detergent.
-For more difficult spots caused by oil, ice cream, shoe polish, grease, etc. Use a stain remover.
+For more difficult spots caused by oil, ice cream, shoe polish, grease, etc., use a stain remover.

-The Plastic in the upholstery can be washed with a mild detergent or in more difficult cases with a household detergent.
+The plastic in the upholstery can be washed with a mild detergent or in more difficult cases with a household detergent.

-Leather upholstery can be cleaned with a damp cloth, eventually with a mild soap solution.
+Leather upholstery can be cleaned with a damp cloth or with saddle soap.